-In partnership with the City of Park River, the Red River Regional Council (RRRC) is currently seeking interested homeowners for a potential housing rehabilitation project for owner-occupied homes within the city limits of Park River.
-Applications are being accepted until March 1, 2016 in order to meet grant funding deadlines.
+In partnership with the City of Minto and the Walsh County Job Development Authority, the Red River Regional Council (RRRC) is currently seeking interested homeowners for a potential housing rehabilitation project for owner-occupied homes within the city limits of Minto.
+Applications are being accepted until March 30, 2018 to meet grant funding deadlines.
 The program assists low income residents with health and safety issues in their homes at no cost to the homeowner.
-Common repairs include roofing, windows, doors, plumbing, heating, electrical, and other safety items.
+Common repairs include roofing, windows, doors, plumbing, heating, electrical, and other safety or accessibility items.
 Federal funding sources also require lead paint, floodplain, and historic preservation issues be addressed.
 When complete, all homes must meet Section 8 Housing Quality and Safety standards.
-The RRRC is currently seeking interested homeowners to apply for the potential project in Park River.
-Similar projects were recently completed in Grafton and Drayton.
-The RRRC is currently working with the City of Cavalier on a housing rehabilitation project in that city.
+The RRRC is currently seeking interested homeowners to apply for the potential project in Minto.
+Similar projects were recently completed in Cavalier and Grafton.
+The RRRC is currently working with the City of Park River on a housing rehabilitation project in that city.
 Determining the potential number of applicants will assist in developing a possible funding package for the potential project which will include several federal grant funding resources.
-If grant applications are successful, any potential applicants will need to provide updated income documentation at that time, likely in the fall of 2016.
-The project would likely start fall of 2016 or early 2017.
+If grant applications are successful, any potential applicants will need to provide updated income documentation at that time, likely in the summer or fall of 2018.
+The project would likely start fall of 2018 or early 2019.
 Eligiblity In order to be eligible for this program, homes must:

-- Be located within the city limits of Park River
+- Be located within the city limits of Minto

 - Be single-family

 - Homeowners must not have outstanding debt/taxes with the City of Minto